tivrama/tivrama.github.io/about.md

 permalink: /about/
 ---

-I am a software engineer.
-I love the MEAN stack, but enjoy playing with other frameworks too.
-Right now I am making lots of cool web based toys.
+I am a full stack software engineer experienced in JavaScript, React, Redux, Angular, Node, Express, Mongo, and a host of associated JavaScript libraries.
+But as much as I love walks on the beach, coding, and building full stack web apps, I also love data structures.
+The blogs here will mostly address Data Structures and basic algorithmic challenges.

 <!-- ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")     EXAMPLE -->